begomez/Flutter-Arch-Template/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+HOW TO

+- Create a stateless screen

+1. Inherit from BaseStatelessScreen
+2. Override buildScreenContent() to return screen contents
+3. Override getScreenTitle() to return title on app bar (or "" if no app bar wanted)

+- Create a stateless widget

+1. Inherit from BaseStatelessWidget
+2. Override buildWidgetContent() to return widget contents

+- Create a stateful screen

+- Create a stateful widget